 - Add zucchini, fresh thyme and ½ teaspoon of salt and cook for 5 minutes total or until tender and slightly browned on both sides.

-- Add milk and heavy cream to the skillet with zucchini and bring it to a boil.
+- Add chicken stock and heavy cream to the skillet with zucchini and bring it to a boil.
+Add tomatoes.
 Once warmed up, stir in cheese and sage and mix well: the sauce will become creamy.
 Stir in cooked pasta, season with pepper and salt to taste.
 Add cooked prosciutto and garlic back to the skillet and top with Parmesan, if desired.